fedemartinm/react-native-challenge/README.md

 - Don't worry about authentication or storing user data, wish lists should clear out on every page load

 ## Technical Requirements
-- The frontend needs to be written in a modern JS framework (preferably React)
+- The application needs to be written using react-native.
-- The frontend needs to be compatible with desktop and mobile screen sizes.
+- The frontend needs to be compatible with multiple mobile screen sizes.
-- The frontend should be dynamic and update in real time without reloading the page
 - The autocomplete js component needs to be built from scratch and not using an existing or 3rd party library
-- The component (frontend and backend) needs to be a generic autocomplete such that the dataset is configurable and can be used for more than just dog breeds
+- The component needs to be a generic autocomplete such that the dataset is configurable and can be used for more than just dog breeds
 - The component should make careful and optimal use of resources.

 ## Evaluation Criteria